stanislavsavolainen/Electronics1/README.md

 _________________________________________________________

-Johny-five installation guide :
+Johnny-five installation guide :

-Please note that for johnny - five project there is requirements is "standrart-firmata" or "standrart firmata plus" modules.
-This module must be loaded to arduino memory before you can run nodejs with johnny-five module, because johnny-five use I2C - protocol from this firmata module.
+Please note that for johnny - five project require "standrart-firmata" or "standrart firmata plus" program.
+This program must be loaded to arduino memory before you can run NodejS with johnny-five library, because johnny-five use I2C - protocol from Firmata program.

-To load this firmata you have to install arduino ide.
+To load Firmata program in arduino memory you have to install arduino ide software.
 In arduino ide software go to:

 ```File -> Examples -> Firmata -> Standart firmata```